-Modern software developers have many tools at their disposal to help them feel confident that the code that they produce is high-quality and defect free.
-Amongst the most valuable of these tools are those that aid in inspecting source code written by another developer, a practice known as code review.
+As modern software developers we have many tools at our disposal to help us feel confident that the code we produce is high-quality and defect free.
+Among the most valuable of these are tools that aid in inspecting source code written by another developer, or what we commonly call code review.

 The ‘Outcomes’: Ranked categories extracted from a sampling of code review data.

-The top answer for the largest number of developers was “Finding defects,” and it ranked second overall amongst developers.
-The most prevalent topic discussed in code reviews ostensibly pertains to “code improvements:” comments or changes about code in terms of readability, commenting, consistency, dead code removal, etc.
+As can be seen from these charts of Motivations and Outcomes, the top motivation for the largest number of developers was “Finding defects,” yet the topic most commonly discussed in code reviews ostensibly pertains to “code improvements:” comments or changes about code in terms of readability, commenting, consistency, dead code removal, etc.

-While there is a significant difference across the Microsoft organization between the expectations and outcomes of code review, this is not an entirely negative thing.
-Although we don’t seem to be getting the exact value from code reviews that we expect, we may be getting quite a bit more.
+Bacchelli and Bird conclude that, while there’s a significant difference between the expectations and outcomes of code review, this isn’t a bad thing.
+While we don’t always get the exact value from code reviews that we expected, we often end up getting quite a bit more.

-The paper states that in addition to a modicum of somewhat superficial bug fixes, teams get benefits such as “knowledge transfer, team awareness, and improved solutions to problems” from participating in modern code reviews.
+In addition to a modicum of somewhat superficial bug fixes, teams get benefits such as “knowledge transfer, increased team awareness, and improved solutions to problems” from participating in modern code reviews.
 Additionally, the idea that code review is good at “educating new developers about code writing” is a compelling point.